legalize-dev/legalize-nl/nl/BWBR0017728.md

 A trainee may only sail on a vessel in which it can reasonably be expected that he or she is physically and mentally capable of safely taking part in the operation of the vessel.
 There should be specific documented provisions in place to cover the health, safety, and welfare of the trainees.
 Safety management tools, such as formal safety assessment (FSA) techniques, may be useful when considering the acceptable age of a trainee for a specific vessel, voyage or operating area/condition.
 Due consideration must also be given to the profile and balance of the crew for each voyage taking into account the age and sex of the trainees.
 In any event a trainee should not be less than 12 years of age and any person below this age must be considered as a passenger.

+‘Aviation Inspection Body’ for United Kingdom see Ensign website for a current list of current approved bodies.

+‘Merchant Shipping Notice’, ‘Marine Guidance Notes’ and Marine Information Notes means Notices/Notes described as such and issued by the Maritime and Coastguard Agency; and any reference to a particular Notice/Note includes a reference to any document amending or replacing that Notice/Note which is considered by the Secretary of State to be relevant from time to time and is specified in a Merchant Shipping Notice/Note;

+‘Minimum Age of Trainees’

+A trainee may only sail on a vessel in which it can reasonably be expected that he or she is physically and mentally capable of safely taking part in the operation of the vessel.
+There should be specific documented provisions in place to cover the health, safety, and welfare of the trainees.
+Safety management tools, such as formal safety assessment (FSA) techniques, may be useful when considering the acceptable age of a trainee for a specific vessel, voyage or operating area/condition.
+Due consideration must also be given to the profile and balance of the crew for each voyage taking into account the age and sex of the trainees.
+In any event a trainee should not be less than 12 years of age and any person below this age must be considered as a passenger.

 ‘pleasure vessel’ has the same meaning as in The Merchant Shipping (Vessels in Commercial Use for Sport or Pleasure) Regulations 1998 SI 1998/2771, as amended, as follows:

-‘pleasure vessel’ means

-‘Aviation Inspection Body’ for United Kingdom see Ensign website for a current list of current approved bodies.
+### Annex 4.
+LIST OF CERTIFICATES TO BE ISSUED

+Det Norske Veritas

 **4.3.1**Classification Societies

 American Bureau of Shipping

-### Annex 4.
-LIST OF CERTIFICATES TO BE ISSUED
+Bureau Veritas

 Det Norske Veritas